JoBrenn/Smart-and-Grit/README.md

 - At first, all houses must have their own cable to a battery.

 # Usage

 ## Requirements
+All code has been written in Python 3.10.12.\
 All needed requirements can be installed by running: pip install -r requirements.txt
 ## Run
 Running of: python3 main.py gives the following option screen: